How to Ramp Up the Best Exam-Taking Skills To Get Great Marks!

 Know ahead of time how many questions are on the exam.
 You have a limited amount of time to read and answer each one.
 Focus on answering the easier questions first so you leave more time for answering the more difficult questions.
 Make the most of the time available to get the best marks!
 Time yourself as you complete practice exams in the same way a professional runner or race car driver uses time as a performance benchmark.
 Achieving the best results in the time available is the goal.

 You know you are going to study hard to pass the exam.
-Your career depends on it.
-Friends, family and colleagues are waiting to hear if you achieved your professional designation.
+Your educational or career success depends on it.
+Friends, family and colleagues are waiting to hear if you passed.
 Being more skilled at reading, interpreting and correctly answering multiple choice questions as an exam preparation strategy will significantly reduce your anxiety and support your exam success.

 About the Author

-Valerie Dixon, M.Ed., CTDP, President of Learnware Design Inc., is a leading expert in the field of Talent Development.
-Valerie has over 40 years of experience in all aspects of performance needs analysis, learning strategy development and learning design and development for all types of media.
-She is a recognized thought leader for how to accelerate time to competence.
+Valerie Dixon, M.Ed., CTDP, President of Learnware Design Inc., is a leading expert in the field of workplace learning and performance.
+Valerie has over 40 years of experience in all aspects of performance needs analysis, learning strategy development and learning design for all types of media.
+She is a recognized thought leader for the design and development of learning systems, programs and strategies that ensure accelerated competence™.